In determining whether an order for spousal maintenance should be made, the Court is required to consider the following four step process:

 The Full Court found that these figures showed that the husband did not have the capacity to pay any spousal maintenance.

-Contact us at Brisbane CBD or Grange if you need assistance regarding a claim for spousal maintenance.
-Our family lawyers Brisbane have the experience to assist you to resolve this issue as well as your claim for property settlement and any parenting issues that you may have upon or following separation.
+Contact us Our Brisbane family lawyers and family lawyers North Brisbane have the knowledge and experience to assist you whether you require spousal maintenance or want to know where you stand in any claim against you for payment of spousal maintenance.
+We specialise in family law and can also assist you to resolve your claim for property settlement and any parenting issues that you may have upon or following separation.
 We also understand that the period following separation can be very difficult; we are ready to assist you to take the steps needed to finalise your family law issues so that you can get on with life.